jamescardona11/blog-posts/side-projects/building-a-side-project-part2.md

 2) It guards against the temptation to endlessly add features and refine the product, potentially delaying its release by months or even years.

+MVE (Minimum Viable Experiment) is a concept that emphasizes validating your idea with the least amount of effort.
+It involves creating a simple experiment to test your hypothesis and gather feedback from users.
+By focusing on the core assumptions of your idea and testing them quickly, you can validate your concept and make informed decisions about its viability.

 To solve/create this side project, I created two diagrams to explain the process and how I can solve this problem.